BonneGueule x Maharishi: our olive “Custom pant”

 • Two loops on each side, for easy drying or storage on a hanger,

-maharishi bonnegueule hanger buckle
+maharishi bonnegueule hanger loop

-maharishi lower leg band
+Maharishi leg band

 Where are these pants made?

 For the manufacturing location, Maharishi made an unusual and risky choice for a clothing brand: they set up their own workshop in India in 1994.
-The interest was obvious to them: in addition to blessing the pieces of the upcycled line in the workshop , it was about having a production tool that belonged to them in order to sustainably develop quality standards, maintain Hardy's requirements, and be able to innovate and easily prototype parts.
+The interest was obvious to them: in addition to blessing the pieces of the upcycled line in the workshop , it was about having a production tool that belonged to them in order to sustainably develop quality standards, maintain Hardy's requirements, be able to innovate and easily prototype parts.

 The material: organic cotton